What's the recovery like for Mommy Makeover?

 Frequently asked questions

-Can I take care of my children after a mommy makeover?
+Can I take care of my kids after a mommy makeover?

-Not for the first 2 weeks minimum.
-You cannot lift, bend, or carry.
-Dedicated childcare is not optional — it is medically necessary for your recovery.
+Not for the first 2 weeks at minimum.
+You cannot lift, bend, or carry, which rules out picking up young children.
+Dedicated childcare is medically necessary, not a luxury — straining the abdominal repair can undo the surgery.